KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 #### Home

-The Home Page features a motorcycle-related image (background) which was converted to grayscale to grab attention and to build a nice connection with the website users.
-There is also an active 'Sign Up!' button applied on the Home Page.
+*The Home* page features a motorcycle-related image (background) which was converted to grayscale to grab attention and to build a nice connection with the website users.
+There is also an active **'Sign Up!** button applied on the Home Page.
 It is a modal's element and when clicked it will provide the user with additional information e.g. a chance to receive 10% voucher to be used in the Shop section.